 To combat this school fatigue, Karen suggests turning up the play opportunities.
 “It’s about giving them plenty of opportunities to still have fun and play.
 So if there's a term where they're feeling tired … cut out those extra things after school; the extracurricular stuff and just give them opportunity to play.
 Play is just as valuable as any structured activities that they're involved in.

-“What they need is the opportunity to realize is that there's still plenty of opportunity for them to have fun and for them to do the things they want to do even though there's school,” she explains further.
+“What they need is the opportunity to realise is that there's still plenty of opportunity for them to have fun and for them to do the things they want to do, even though there's school,” she explains further.

 “I don’t want to go”: Coping with school refusal

 When the love affair with Big School has faded a little, and the reality of the long school year ahead dawns on them, it’s not unusual for kids to start dragging their feet on the school mornings.
 So what’s the best way to deal with school refusal?